-The Preliminary Examination consists of the preparation of a written research proposal (15 pages maximum) and an oral presentation and defense of the same before a faculty committee.
+The Thesis Proposal Examination consists of the preparation of a written research proposal (15 pages maximum) and an oral presentation and defense of the same before a faculty committee.
 The purpose of the examination is to judge the student’s apparent ability to plan and conduct high-quality, PhD-level research in chemical engineering.
 The topic, magnitude and significance of the proposed research should be suitable for the ensuing doctoral program.

 There are no restrictions on candidate/advisor consultations, but the extent of these interactions must be disclosed to the examining committee and the graduate office.

 The examination date must be chosen in consultation with the candidate’s advisor and the other committee members at least three (3) weeks in advance of the proposed examination date.
-After scheduling the exam, the candidate informs the graduate program office by completing and submitting the Request for Preliminary Examination Form.
+After scheduling the exam, the candidate informs the graduate program office by completing and submitting the Request for Thesis Proposal Examination Form.

 A one-page Project Summary for the written research proposal must be submitted with the Written Proposal.
 The Written Proposal and Project Summary must be distributed to the Graduate Program Office and the committee members at least one week in advance of the scheduled examination date.